TinySpins/Contour42/README.md

 Open a new terminal and navigate to the 'parse_cvi_xml' subdirectory in the main 'Contour42' project directory using `cd path/to/dir`.
 This folder contains the standalone Python component of the tool: `parse_cvi42_xml.py`.

 Run the script in the terminal by executing `python parse_cvi42_xml.py xml_path output_path`.
 - `xml_path` is the path to the cvi42 xml file.
-    For example `/Users/Username/Desktop/Folder/workspace.cvi42wsx`.
+For example: `/Users/Username/Desktop/Folder/workspace.cvi42wsx`.
 - `output_path` is the path where the produced .mat files will be saved.
-For example `/Users/Username/Desktop/Folder/Output`.
+For example: `/Users/Username/Desktop/Folder/Output`.

 ### Demo